stoodx/winhttpclient/Readme.txt

 If HTTPS server has self-signed certificate,  call SetRequireValidSslCertificates() with 'false', for a normal certificate it can be  'true' or 'false'.

+Use GetStatusCode() for check of connect by HTTPS.